thecarpetjasp/passfind/README.md

 *(NOTICE!)
 A recent update to BreachDirectory has effected the use of their API keys.
 Until this is resolved, please continue to use the PASSCRACK feature for this program instead.*

 *(UPDATE!)
 A new update has been added to PassFind.
 You can now resume searching as usual.
-However, due to the changes that were made on BreachDirectory, each password that is cracked for you WILL be counted as a single search.
-So for 5 passwords cracked on a single email, will now be counted towards as 5 searches of your monthly searches.
+However, due to the changes that were made on BreachDirectory, each password that is cracked for WILL be counted as a single search.
+So, for 5 passwords cracked on a single email, will now be counted towards as 5 searches of your monthly searches.
 I wouldn't want to recommend finding a way to avoid paying for an API key...
-But, if these changes affect how much you get to use your free account, I would suggest just create multiple free accounts...*
+But, if these changes affect how much you get to use your free account, I would suggest creating multiple free accounts...*

 Before you can begin using PassFind - you will need BreachDirectory's FREE API key.